20n/act/wikiServices/README.md

 Still TODO:
 * Authentication, basic or certificate based
+* Serving multiple host names per instance, with proper URL hostname rewriting in nginx
 * Monitoring
 * Backups/disaster recovery
 * Anything but trivial ordering capabilities (we just send an email for now)

+**Important**: a good but not strictly necessary step is to replace `$wgSecretKey` in `LocalSettings.php` for each new wiki instance.
+Doing so will limit the scope of work that needs to be done should any one wiki instance be compromised by a malicious party.

 ## Mediawiki Setup from Scratch ##